TarifaTools/tarifa-website/_posts/2015-02-25-why-tarifa.markdown

 ## Interface to any front-end build system

-Cordova is agnostic to any JavaScript Framework and for a good reason: nowadays frameworks and build systems are quickly deprecated.
+Cordova is agnostic to any JavaScript Framework and for a good reason: nowadays frameworks and build systems quickly become deprecated.
 With Cordova you must build your front-end project yourself before building the app.
 The wrapper should provide a minimal interface to any front-end build system so that there's a unique command for building apps.

 ## Produce multiple unique apps on the same platform with a single Cordova project